 Secure Shell (SSH) Introduction

-telnet.
-SSH enables you to connect directly to
+SSH enables you to connect directly to the web server

 Activating SSH on Your Account

-a security precaution it is disabled by default.
+precaution it is disabled by default.
+To have

-To have SSH enabled on your account we need to
+SSH enabled on your account we need to have a

-have a photo copy of the driver's license of the
+photo copy of the driver's license of the account

-on the server.
-To have SSH activated on your account
+To have SSH activated on your account please follow

-- Make a photo copy or scan of a valid photo ID (driver's
+- Make a photo copy of a valid photo ID (driver's

-- Email a copy to Jagfly Hosting at firstname.lastname@example.org.
+- Scan and email a copy to email@example.com

 - Submit a support request for SSH activation.